-FLEET EQUESTRIAN CENTER EQUESTRIAN CAMP APPLICATION 2017
+FLEET EQUESTRIAN CENTER EQUESTRIAN CAMP APPLICATION 2018

-NAME DOB AGE MAILING ADDRESS STREET CITY STAT E ZIP PARENT PHONE CELL PARENT PHONE CELL Email(s) EMERGENCY CONTACT: IN CASE PAREN TS CANNOT BE REACH HED NAME PHONE CELL In the left column, please indicate your preference 1st choice for camp.
-Please only indicate sessions a If you wish to come for multiple sessions of camp, i L1 -11 Equestrian Day Camp 2hrs riding camp = age (Will take children aged one year younger than stated you can attend, in case you ndicate each session to attendes 8-17.
-L1-L7 Horse have to be given the column the c ven your son to the right second or third check to session. g camp = ages 7-1-4 oice.
-(A detailed explanation of each type of camp situal \$100 deposit required per rider/application tion, rider level, and age rec included oages.) () Session 2 () June 12-15 english/western L1-11 \$245 Mon-Thurs m Daily () Session 3 () June 26-29 english/western L1-11 \$245 Mon-Thurs m Daily () Session 4 () July 10-13 () Session 5 () July 24-27 english/western english/western L1-11 L1-11 \$245 \$245 Mon-Thurs Mon-Thurs m Daily m Daily ↑ Wk Preference ↑ Mult.
-Sessions - ding Level Price Days Day Car Beginner spots MAY NOT be available in a ll wooks nloaso ask i f vou are interest ed in specific weeks Indicate Riding Experience - Please choose the ng nage of this application.
-L1BEGINNER I L4NOVICE L2BEGINNER II L5NOVICE E I L7IN E II L8IN TERMEDIATI TERMEDIATI ITERMEDIAT E I L10INTERN MEDIATE Please indicate your experience with horses below. years of experience# of rides per week onthsu nmer only yschool year both.
-Who is your instructor and/or barn ?
-Can you walk & trot comfortably?yesno Do you like calm horses?yesno Do you know how to groom a horse?yesno Can you canter in the r Do you like horses that Do you know how to S are a challen ge? yes Would you be afraid if a horse might rearbucl Can you post? yesno Can you jump a horse?
-2' 2'6"3' Other information about your riding skills.
-While precautions will be taken to ensure the due to the inherent nature of this activity.
+NAME DOB AGE MAILING ADDRESS STREET CITY STAT E ZIP PARENT PHONE CELL PARENT PHONE CELL Email(s) EMERGENCY CONTACT: IN CASE PAREN TS CANNOT BE REACHED NAME PHONE CELL In the left column, please indicate your preference 1st choice for camp.
+Please only indicate sessions a If you wish to come for multiple sessions of camp, i L1 -11 Equestrian Day Camp 2hrs riding camp = ag (Will take children aged one year younger than stated) you can attend, in case you have to adjust each session to attend in the ess 8-15.
+L1-L11 Horse Lover be given your column to the ri second or third clight of session. sing camp = ages 8- noice.
+(A detailed explanation of each type of camp situat \$100 deposit required per rider/application ent, is included Prices for 2018↓ on the following pages.) () Session 1 () June 4-6 Horse Lovers L1-1 Mon-Wed 8am-2pm Daily () Session 2 () June 11-14 Equestrian Day L1-1 Mon-Thurs 8am-2pm Daily () Session 3 () June 25-28 Equestrian Day L1-1 Mon-Thurs 8am-2pm Daily () Session 4 () July 9-12 Equestrian Day L1-1 Mon-Thurs 8am-2pm Daily () Session 5 () July 23-26 Equestrian Day L1-1 Mon-Thurs 8am-2pm Daily ↑ Wk Preference ↑ Mult.
+Sessions Beginner spots MAY NOT be available in a Riding CAMP Riding I Days Day Camp Only L1BEGINNER I E II L8INTERME CED NOVICE L9INTERM yesno challenge?yes L11ADVAN y school year Saddle pr MEDIATE IV CEDINTERMEDIATE both eference:EnglishWestern Would you be afraid if a horse mightrearbucl Can you post?yesno Can you jump a horse?
+Other information about your riding skills sspookget hypernot af yesno How high?6"1' raid • While precautions will be taken to ensure the due to the inherent nature of this activity.
 TINC in Edgemoor, SC.
-By signing this release associates/assistants, in understanding the natiservice to anyone, for any reason.
-Persons exhibit "UNDER SOUTH CAROLIN LAW, AN EQUITHE INJURY TO OR THE DEATH OF A PARRISK OF EQUINE ACTIVITY, PURSUANT TO CAROLINA." his release pertains to Floor, you hold harmless, Ma ture and risk of the equi- positing disruptive or inapprovate NE ACTIVITY SPONSO STICIPANT IN AN EQUI eet Equestri argaret Fleet ne sport.
-Ple opriate behav R OR EQUI NE ACTIVI an Cente t, Bryan ase be av vior will t NE PROI TY RESI er, LLC, If Wish Fleet, and any over vare: we reserve be asked to leave FESSIONAL IS ULTING FROM nes Were other instant the right the preminent NOT LIATHE INF Horses, ructors, o refuse ises.
-BLE FOR HERENT Signature Date is covered by an insurance program consored by Fleet Equestrian Center, eers, from all liability related to loss or hile on properties owned by FEC, LLC Policy # Date on self-pay for medical treatment.
-I Equestrian Center, LLC, If Wishes Were eers, from all liability related to loss or hile on properties owned by FEC, LLC Date induced ? intact): and I cannot be contacted, this all and seek medical assistance for my rview Medical Center, both in Rock Hill, ter Hospital in Rock Hill, SC.
-Date ase read the disclaimer below and sign. websites and printed media, such as brochures
+By signing this release associates/assistants, in understanding the naservice to anyone, for any reason.
+Persons exhibit "UNDER SOUTH CAROLIN LAW, AN EQUITHE INJURY TO OR THE DEATH OF A PARRISK OF EQUINE ACTIVITY, PURSUANT TO CAROLINA." his release pertains to Fleet Eque, you hold harmless, Margare ture and risk of the equine sponting disruptive or inappropriate NE ACTIVITY SPONSOR OR CATICIPANT IN AN EQUINE A uestrian Cent et Fleet, Bryan ert.
+Please be a e behavior will EQUINE PRO CTIVITY RES er, LLC, If Wish Fleet, and any ware: we reserve be asked to leave FESSIONAL IS ULTING FROM the were Horses, other instructors, the right to refuse the premises.
+NOT LIABLE FOR THE INHERENT Signature Date